 Elevation from the side panel at the left.

 When you open your map from the dashboard, it will automatically be brought to the 2D map.
 Choose

-Elevation from the options at the left.
+Elevation from the options on the data panel.

 This will update the panel in the top left showing a histogram of the elevations of the data, and the data itself.
 Clicking on the histogram to the left brings up a new option.

-There are several adjustable fields on the Elevation map: Range of values, color and intensity.
+By Clicking on Advanced Elevation, you can access several adjustable fields on the Elevation map: Range of values, color and intensity.

 Editable options on the Elevation toolbox.